Hi all! I’ve been wanting to write a Britax B-Lively review ever since it debuted in 2019. Here we are!

 When used with the infant seat, the stroller canopy complements the car seat canopy perfectly to give you full coverage (with ventilation!).

-Like other strollers of its ilk, the handlebar does not adjust, so it’s not ideal for the very tall or very short.
+Like other strollers, the handlebar does not adjust, so it’s not ideal for the very tall or very short.
 Those people will be better off spending a little more money for a luxury stroller that has an adjustable handlebar.

-The Britax B-Lively and Baby Jogger City Mini both have a double front wheel, making it a breeze to steer and make tight turns.
-Like the City Mini, the B-Lively also boasts all-wheel suspension, but I have to say — the wheels are my least favorite part about this stroller.
-They feel rather plasticky; many users agree.
+The Britax B-Lively and Baby Jogger City Mini 2 both have a double front wheel.
+Like the City Mini, the B-Lively also has all-wheel suspension, but let’s be honest, the wheels are my least favorite part about this stroller.
+They feel rather plasticky (because… they are); many users agree.
+I feel like the wheels were “cheapened” from the B-Agile.

 Like its competitor, the Baby Jogger City Mini, the Britax B-Lively is a quality compact workhorse stroller that’s great for everyday use on paved surfaces.
-It has a nice, zippered pocket for your personal items and better access to storage than the City Mini, though the wheels are not our favorite.
-It’s only compatible with Britax car seats (which we generally love), though bundling them together makes for an affordable, high-quality package that won’t disappoint.
+It has a nice, zippered pocket for your personal items and better access to storage than the City Mini 2, though the wheels are not our favorite.
+It’s only compatible with Britax car seats (which we generally love), and bundling them together makes for an affordable, high-quality package that won’t disappoint.

 Enjoy! ~ Meg